 The project will entail the development of various components that are expected to result in a potential visual impact, either as temporary impacts during the construction/decommissioning phases, and/or long-term impacts during the operational phase.
-The preliminary visual impact identification is presented in Section 9.1 and will be further evaluated during the detailed impact assessment phase.
+The visual impact identification is presented in Section 9.1 and further evaluated during the detailed impact assessment section of this report.